How to Drain a Small Amount of Engine Oil

 If your car is leaking a small amount of engine oil, you can drain the oil yourself.
 You will need a wrench to remove the oil drain plug, a catch basin to collect the oil, and new engine oil.
 First, locate the oil drain plug under your car.

-It is usually on the side of the engine block near the bottom.
+It is typically located on the side of the engine block, near the bottom.
 Place the catch basin underneath the drain plug and loosen it with the wrench.
 Be careful not to over-tighten or strip the threads.

 Allow all of the old oil to drain out into the catch basin.